 Greetings!
 I am an assistant professor in the Department of Communication and an affiliate faculty member in the Department of Women's Studies at the University of Maryland in College Park.
 I enjoy researching and teaching about rhetoric, social change, argumentation, gender, and public address.
-Currently, I serve on the editorial boards of the Quarterly Journal of Speech and Women's Studies in Communication.
+Currently, I serve on the editorial boards of the Quarterly Journal of Speech, Women's Studies in Communication, and Argumentation and Advocacy.

 - I earned my M.A. and Ph.D. in the Department of Communication at the University of Pittsburgh.
 While at Pitt, I also received a doctoral certificate in the Gender, Sexuality, and Women's Studies Program.